jacobkim9881/jacobkim9881/README.md

  1. Preparing a website for my business in my private branch.

 - 🤔 I’m looking for help with ...
  1. [localization-manager](https://github.com/jacobkim9881/localization-manager/issues) repository.
 It's based of node.js.
-Good for new contributors to help with!

 <!--
 **jacobkim9881/jacobkim9881** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.